 When my phone rang, I jumped out of bed.
 It was 4am and my colleague P was on the phone.
 ‘We’re downstairs’.
 ‘OK, I’ll be down soon’.
-I didn’t hear my alarm clock go of.
+I didn’t hear my alarm clock go off.
 Did it?
 Anyway, it was too late to process all that right now.
 I dived under the shower, brushing my teeth as I went along.
-In 3 minutes, or 5 I was ready to catch the shut-eye flight to London.
+In 3 minutes, or 5 I was ready to catch the shut-eye to London.

-In the car my colleagues didn’t sense at all that my boast of the day before that I would be up, legs crossed, sipping a cup of tea and waiting for them…was just that, a boast.
-We’d all laughed at who would still be asleep when the taxi came – and it was me.
-We arrived at Schiphol and while waiting to check in, I walked past a Japanese food stand, whereupon I was confronted with my first ever bowl of ramen.
+In the car, my colleagues didn’t sense at all that my boast of the day before that I would be up, legs crossed, sipping a cup of tea and waiting for them…was just that – a boast.
+We’d all laughed at who would still be asleep when the taxi came – and it was me!
+We arrived at Schiphol and while waiting to check-in, I walked past a Japanese food stand, whereupon I was confronted with my first ever bowl of ramen.
 As in the first bowl I ever really noticed, complete with the pink-centered fish slice.
 Though I didn’t get a taste on that morning two years ago, I took the three photos below.
 And never told my colleagues I overslept.

 Welcome to the 2011 Culinary Tour, organised by Joan of Foodalogue.

 - Traditional: make one of the country’s national or traditional dishes.